raul23/nlp/README.rst

    text_vocab = set(w.lower() for w in text if w.lower().isalpha())
    unusual = text_vocab.difference(english_vocab)

+The `stackoverflow user 'whege' <https://stackoverflow.com/questions/3182268/nltk-and-language-detection#comment128930397_3384659>`_ comments the following about this code snippet:

+ This is such a good answer.
+The simplicity of checking if the words are in the vocab is an amazingly direct approach to this kind of task.
+Granted it doesn't give you the actual language or translate, but if you simply need to know if it's an outlier, this is brilliant.

 Extract DOB and DOD from text [TODO]
 ------------------------------------
 `:warning:` TODO